-Relatively common, lower oesophageal rings are found in ~10% of oesophagrams.
+Relatively common, lower esophageal rings are found in ~10% of oesophagrams.

 Most commonly it presents as intermittent dysphagia, especially to solid food.
 A history of food impaction is also very common.
 Dysphagia is more common in patients with an associated motility disorder.

-Depending on its luminal diameter, an oesophageal B-ring may be symptomatic or asymptomatic 4:
+Depending on its luminal diameter, an esophageal B-ring may be symptomatic or asymptomatic 4:

 - <13 mm: almost always symptomatic